rubygems/bundler/UPGRADING.md

 * The `bundle inject` command is deprecated and replaced with `bundle add`.

-  We believe the new command fits the user's mental model better and it support a wider set of use cases.
-The interface supported by `bundle inject` works exactly the same in `bundle add`, so it's should be easy to migrate to the new command.
+  We believe the new command fits the user's mental model better and it supports a wider set of use cases.
+The interface supported by `bundle inject` works exactly the same in `bundle add`, so it should be easy to migrate to the new command.

 #### Helper deprecations